Cohomology of Complements of Toric Arrangements Associated to Root Systems: General arrangements

 Since $\intpos{L}{A}$ is a poset, it has a M\"obius function $\mu: \intpos{L}{A} \times \intpos{L}{A} \to \mathbb{Z}$ defined inductively by setting $\mu(Z,Z) = 1$ and

 where the sum is over all $Z' \in \intpos{L}{A}$ between $Y$ and $Z$.
-Since we shall exclusively be interested in the values of the M\"obius function at the maximal element $X$, we shall use the simplified notation $\mu(Z):=\mu(Z,X)$.
+Since we shall exclusively be interested in the values of the M\"obius function at the minimal element $X$, we shall use the simplified notation $\mu(Z):=\mu(Z,X)$.
+See Example \ref{B2ex} for an explicit arrangement together with its intersection poset and M\"obius function.